01 of 12

 11 of 12

-The evaporative cooler distribution tubing, commonly called the spider, distributes the water from the pump to the cooler pads.
-The tubing can sometimes get clogged and may have to be cleaned out or even changed if you're not getting enough water out of them.
+The distribution tubing, commonly called the spider, distributes the water from the pump to the cooler pads.
+The tubing can sometimes get clogged, and it may require cleaning or even replacement if you're not getting enough water out of it.
 It is a good idea to check the distribution tubing regularly, especially if the air doesn’t seem cool enough.Continue to 12 of 12 below.

 12 of 12